openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

         static field: number = PI + pi
     }

-If a declaration is indistinguishable by name, then a :index:`compile-time error`
+If a declaration is not distinguishable by name for functions, methods, or constructors (except a valid overloading as in :ref:`Function and Method Overloading` and :ref:`Declaration Distinguishable by Signatures`), then a :index:`compile-time error` occurs:
-occurs:

 .. code-block:: typescript
    :linenos: